kindasneaki/Archipelago.RiskOfRain2/README.md

 - Scavenger bags send checks when opened but do not grant items.
 Looping to the same environment will let you reopen the scavenger bag.
 - Radio Scanners can be found on every stage and send a check.
 Radio Scanners are garunteed to spawn.
 - Newt Altars send checks when found but do not grant a Blue Portal.
 Newts Altars grant portals when the checks are depleted.

+Explore mode also attempts to help against being stuck in RNG hell; the teleporter will favor environments that have more checks remaining.

 ### EnvironmentsAsItems